deep-ink-ventures/hookpoint-cli/README.md

 - an ink! boilerplate contract, batteries included with all callbacks and it's default values, working unit tests & functional e2e tests.
 - an ink! test contract that you can use to test the integration in your substrate code
 - within each pallet that has configured hooks an abstracted-everything-away `hooks.rs` with simple functions to call from within substrate.
 No bytes-wrestling, no decoding/encoding, no interaction with ink/substrate wiring.
 It just works.

-Of course, here's the markdown from the "Documentation" section onwards:

-## Documentation

-Dive deeper into the functionalities and modules by exploring the inline documentation available in each source file.

-## Contributing

-Contributions are warmly welcomed!
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.

 ## License